fractaledmind/prompts/README.md

 # Prompts

-Prompts helps you to add beautiful and user-friendly forms to your command-line applications, with browser-like features including placeholder text and validation.
+Prompts helps you to add beautiful and user-friendly forms to your command-line applications, with browser-like features including label text, help text, validation, and inline errors.

-It is heavily inspired by the [Laravel Prompts](https://laravel.com/docs/11.x/prompts) package.
+It was originally inspired by the [Laravel Prompts](https://laravel.com/docs/11.x/prompts) package.

 ## Installation